evan-agileana/jquery_ui_filter/tests/test-script.md

     - Verify tabs are also now collapsed.
       /node/1

-## Verify nested tab and accordion widgets
+## Verify nested tabs and accordion widgets

 - Create a test page
   /node/add/page